What is XPath in Selenium?

 It is one of the easiest and direct ways to locate a web element in a document.
-It selects an element path from the root node and takes the path till the element covering all the sections in a document including div, section, li, etc. It starts with a single forward slash ‘/’ specifying the root level.
-The only disadvantage of using the Absolute Path in Selenium is that if any changes made in the website or a document then the whole XPath of that element changes and hence the previous path will not work and the whole program will get failed.
+It selects an element path from the root node and takes the path until the element covering all the sections in a document, including div, section, li, etc. It starts with a single forward slash ‘/’ specifying the root level.
+The only disadvantage of using the Absolute Path in Selenium is that if any changes are made in the website or a document, then the whole XPath of that element changes, and hence the previous path will not work, and the whole program will get failed.

-If any changes made in the HTML document and the position of div elements has been changed then the previous XPath will get failed.
+If any changes made in the HTML document and div elements’ position have been changed, then the previous XPath will get failed.

 2. Relative XPath

-One of the disadvantages of Absolute XPath apart from modification is too lengthy paths, relative paths are a savior in such situations.
-Relative Path is used to define the path of an element from the middle of the HTML DOM structure.
-Unlike Absolute XPaths, it is not necessary to define the path from the root level which in turn reduces the overall length of XPath.
+One of the disadvantages of Absolute XPath, apart from modification, is too lengthy paths; relative paths are a savior in such situations.
+Relative Path is used to define an element’s path from the middle of the HTML DOM structure.
+Unlike Absolute XPaths, it is not necessary to define the path from the root level, which in turn reduces the overall length of XPath.
 It starts with double forward slash ‘//’ ,i.e. Selecting the web element from anywhere in the document.

 //input[@id = ‘email’]/div/li/a